eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 later within the transaction service.

 {{< code lang="java" >}}
     // Check the SAM presence
     if (!samReader.isCardPresent()) {
         throw new IllegalStateException("No SAM is present in the reader " + samReader.getName());
     }

     // Create a SAM selection manager.
     CardSelectionManager samSelectionManager = smartCardService.createCardSelectionManager();

-  // Create a SAM selection using the Calypso card extension. samSelectionManager.prepareSelection(cardExtension.createSamSelection()
+    // Create a SAM selection using the Calypso card extension. samSelectionManager.prepareSelection(
+            cardExtension
+                    .createSamSelection()
                     .filterByProductType(CalypsoSam.ProductType.SAM_C1));

     // Actual card communication: process the SAM selection.
-  CardSelectionResult samSelectionResult =  samSelectionManager.processCardSelectionScenario(samReader);
+    CardSelectionResult samSelectionResult =
+            samSelectionManager.processCardSelectionScenario(samReader);

-  // Check the selection result. if (samSelectionResult.getActiveSmartCard() == null) {
+    // Check the selection result.
+    if (samSelectionResult.getActiveSmartCard() == null) {
+        throw new IllegalStateException(
-    throw new IllegalStateException("The SAM selection failed.");
+                "The SAM selection failed.");
     }

     // Get the SmartCard resulting of the selection.
     CalypsoSam calypsoSam = (CalypsoSam) samSelectionResult.getActiveSmartCard();

-  // Associate the calypsoSam and the samReader to create a samResource CardResource samResource = new CardResource(samReader, calypsoSam);
 {{< /code >}}

 ### Select the Calypso card